This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Lemon juice – I recommend fresh lemon juice, plus more lemon wedges for serving.

 How To Make Green Bean Almondine

-This section shows how to make this easy green bean almondine recipe with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make this easy green bean almondine recipe with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.